Does lactose free milk come from cows? What is a plant-based lactose free milk?

 That’s why lactose-free milk, cheese, and yoghurt are excellent options for those who are lactose intolerant.
 They let you enjoy all the benefits of dairy—without the discomfort.

-Just remember, lactose-free doesn’t mean dairy-free!
+Just remember, lactose free doesn’t mean dairy-free!

-Whether you choose lactose-free cow’s milk or plant-based alternatives, there are plenty of options to suit your needs and preferences.
+Whether you choose lactose free cow’s milk or plant-based alternatives, there are plenty of options to suit your needs and preferences.

 Got a dairy question?

-We're here to help!
+If you're wondering about something dairy-related, chances are others are too.
 Ask us anything about dairy and our experts will provide answers.